-Microsoft has introduced agentic capabilities into Copilot to allow every organisation to have a constellation of agents to execute and orchestrate business processes.
+Microsoft has introduced agentic capabilities into Copilot to allow every organization to have a constellation of agents to execute and orchestrate business processes.
 As further advancements in AI develop and open up opportunities, companies are still facing challenges.
-Responsible AI is no longer optional The potential of AI and GenAI to revolutionise financial services has been researched and written about more in 2024 than ever before.
+Responsible AI is no longer optional The potential of AI and GenAI to revolutionize financial services has been researched and written about more in 2024 than ever before.
 However, even with all this potential, there are also challenges.
 Banks should anticipate regulatory drivers for adopting Responsible AI (RAI), the most prominent being those focused on ensuring fair and ethical applications.
 According to IDC4, by 2027, 70% of tier one global banks will have set up a dedicated compliance function with a holistic approach in response to the everstringent responsible AI regulations.
 These aim to establish clear guidelines and requirements for AI development and deployment.
 This drives the need for financial institutions to adopt RAI frameworks to ensure compliance.
-4 IDC FutureScape: Worldwide Retail Banking 2025 Predictions, doc #US52634924, October 2024 In a survey conducted by McKinsey among 100 companies with annual revenues >\$50m:
+4 IDC FutureScape: Worldwide Retail Banking 2025 Predictions, doc #US52634924, October 2024 Three out of four firms that build aspirational agentic architectures on their own will fail.
+Al agentic architectures were a top emerging technology for 2024, but they're not ready yet - expect another two years before they have any chance of meeting inflated automation hopes.
+"Predictions 2025: Artificial Intelligence", Forrester Research In a survey conducted by McKinsey among 100 companies with annual revenues >\$50m:

-63% of respondents categorised the implementation of GenAl as a "very high/ high" priority for their organisation
+63% of respondents categorized the implementation of GenAl as a "very high/ high" priority for their organization